-I. INTRODUCTION
+1. INTRODUCTION

-B LOOM filters are an excellent data structure for succinctly representing a set in order to support membership queries [3].
-We describe them in detail in Section II-A; here, we simply note that a Bloom filter is a bit array, it is randomized (in that it uses randomly selected hash functions), and it has some probability of leading to a false positive, that is, it may posit that an element is in a set when it is not.
+Bloom filters are an excellent data structure for succinctly representing a set in order to support membership queries [3].
+We describe them in detail in Section 2.1; here, we simply note that the data structure is randomized (in that it uses randomly selected hash functions), and hence has some probability of giving a false positive; that is, it may incorrectly return that an element is in a set when it is not.
 For many applications, the probability of a false positive can be made sufficiently small and the space savings are significant enough that Bloom filters are useful.

 In fact, Bloom filters have a great deal of potential for distributed protocols where systems need to share information about what data they have available.
-For example, Fan et al. describe how Bloom filters can be used for Web cache sharing [7], [18].
-To reduce message traffic, proxies do not transfer URL lists corresponding to the exact contents of their caches, but instead periodically broadcast Bloom filters that represent the contents of their caches.
+For example, Fan et al. describe how Bloom filters can be used for Web cache sharing [7].
+To reduce message traffic, proxies do not transfer URL lists corresponding to the exact contents of their caches, but instead periodically broadcast Bloom filters that represent the contents of their cache.
 If a proxy wishes to determine if another proxy has a page in its cache, it checks the appropriate Bloom filter.
-In the case of a false positive, a proxy may request a page from another proxy, only to find that that proxy does not actually have that page cached.
+In the case of a false positive, a proxy may request a page from another proxy, only to find that proxy does not actually have that page cached.
 In that case, some additional delay has been incurred.
 The small chance of a false positive introduced by using a Bloom filter is greatly outweighed by the significant reduction in network traffic achieved by using the succinct Bloom filter instead of sending the full list of cache contents.
-This technique is used in the open source Web proxy cache Squid, where the Bloom filters are referred to as cache digests [16], [14].
-Bloom filters have also been suggested for other distributed protocols, e.g., [6], [10], [15].
+This technique is used in the open source Web proxy cache Squid, where the Bloom filters are referred to as Cache Digests [15, 13].
+Bloom filters have also been suggested for other distributed protocols, e.g. [6, 9, 14].